-'Feels like we're going backwards' - Gauff on ruling
+'We're going backwards' - Gauff on abortion ruling

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.

-Coco Gauff says it feels like "we're almost going backwards" after the US Supreme Court's decision to remove the constitutional right to abortion.
+Coco Gauff says she feels like "we're almost going backwards" after the US Supreme Court's decision to remove the constitutional right to abortion.

 On Friday, the court overturned a 1973 ruling - known as 'Roe v Wade' - that women were entitled to an abortion during the first three months of their pregnancy.